rickykim93/NavierStokes/README.md

 file for details.

 ## Acknowledgements
-* MIE 1210: Computational Fluid Mechanics - Course from University of Toronto for teaching me Navier Stokes equations and how to implement them
+* [MIE 1210: Computational Fluid Mechanics](https://rickykim.net) - LinkWIP Course from University of Toronto
+for teaching me Navier Stokes equations and how to implement them